fanluo12/LC/Arrays&Hashing/README.md

 ## 149. Max Points on a Line
 Use atan2() is an inbuilt method in Java that is used to return the theta component from the polar coordinate

+## 287. Find the Duplicate Number
+Very fresh method.
+We want to find duplicate number from array.
+Array length is n and all number from 1 to n.
+So we can mark visited number as index, and put index-based element as negative.
+Then once we meet an element which is negative we can simply find result